TexasInstruments/edgeai-robotics-sdk/tools/stereo_camera/calibration/README.md

     ```
     If one of errors is larger than 1.0, it is recommended to redo calibration.
 There are a couple of main reasons that cause high RMS error.
 First of all, ensure that the checkerboard were placed at various distances from camera and various positions.
 Otherwise, it is recommended to capture stereo images again.
 Second, verify that the order of detected corner points is correct.
 Such images are detected and discarded after the corner point detection, but there may still be some remaining.
 For the stereo depth engine (SDE), the RMS error less than 0.5 is recommended.

-2. Create camera info YAML files for left and right cameras, e.g.,  `custom_CAMMODE_camera_info_left.yaml` and `custom_CAMMODE_camera_info_right.yaml`, and save them in the `zed_capture/config` directory.
+2. Creates camera info YAML files for left and right cameras, e.g., `custom_CAMMODE_camera_info_left.yaml` and `custom_CAMMODE_camera_info_right.yaml`, and saves them under `zed_capture/config` folder.

-3. Create LDC look-up-tables for left adn right cameras, e.g., `custom_CAMMODE_LUT_left.bin` and `custom_CAMMODE_LUT_right.bin`, and save them in the `zed_capture/config` directory.
-These tables can be used for the SDE application on J7.
+3. Creates LDC look-up-tables for left adn right cameras, e.g., `custom_CAMMODE_LUT_left.bin` and `custom_CAMMODE_LUT_right.bin`, and saves them under `zed_capture/config` folder.
+These tables can be used for the SDE application on the target.

-4. Create a stereo remap table, `stereoMap.xml` in the format that the OpenCV rectification can read, and save it in the `PATH` directory, which is one specified when launched.
+4. Creates a stereo remap table, `stereoMap.xml` in the format that the OpenCV rectification can read, and saves it under `PATH` which is one specified when the tool is launched.

 ## Stereo Camera Calibration Test